-The primary objective of the dairy farm business summary, DFBS, is to help farm managers improve the business and financial management of their business through appropriate use of historical farm data and the application of modern farm business analysis techniques.
-In short, DFBS identifies business and financial information farmers need and demonstrates how it should be used in identifying and evaluating strengths and weaknesses of the farm business.
+The primary objective of the dairy farm business summary, DFBS, is to help farm managers improve the business and financial management of their business.
+In short, DFBS identifies business and financial information needed in identifying and evaluating strengths and weaknesses of the farm business.
+This information also can be used to establish goals that will enable the business to better meet its objectives.